-Once VAT registration has been achieved your business will be provided with a VAT number that other businesses need to reclaim the tax.
+Once you've registered for VAT, your business is provided with a unique VAT number that other businesses need to reclaim the tax.

-VAT numbers in the EU consist of 15 alphanumeric characters with the first two indicating the country the business is registered in - eg: GB for the UK.
-All the countries in the EU are currently as follows with their 2 letter country codes:
+VAT numbers in the EU consist of 15 alphanumeric characters with the first two indicating the country of the registered business - e.g., GB for the UK.
+All the countries in the EU are currently as follows with their two letter country codes:

 So for example, the VAT number for HSBC bank is GB 365684514 the calculation is: